 Price discounts are the main way, but not the only way, that retailers attract and retain customers.
 Our analysis shows there are substantial discounts off standing offer prices available to customers who shop around for a better deal.
-July 2016, typical residential customers could save between \$250 and \$445 per annum and typical small business customers could save between \$460 and \$850 per annum by switching from a major retailer's standing offer to the same retailer's best market offer.
-Many customers are already shopping around, with each retailer's most common residential offer (by number of customers) an average \$260 to \$310 per annum cheaper than their standing offer, depending on the network area.
+September 2016, typical residential customers could save between \$284 and \$445 per annum and typical small business customers could save between \$568 and \$856 per annum by switching from a major retailer's standing offer to the same retailer's best market offer.
+Many customers are already shopping around, with the retailers' most common residential offers (by number of customers) ranging from \$75 (Ausgrid area) to \$625 (Essential area) per annum cheaper than their standing offers, depending on the network area.
 The Australian Government's energymadeeasy.gov.au website helps customers compare offers and translate percentage discounts into actual bill amounts.